 - Appoint a web/Gazette communicator

 - Decide objectives for the year and review your strategy document

 - Review expenditure for the year just ending and agree a proposed budget for the following year.
 The Treasurer may ask you for future spending forecasts.

 - Decide metrics by which the state of the activities for which your committee is responsible can be judged.
 Dave Kibble wrote a brief paper discussing this and giving some possible examples.

 - Consider whether you need to allocate specific tasks to members of the committee or co-opt any additional members to get what you want done.

-- Consider whether any of your plans for the forthcoming season affect the fixtures book and, if so, tell the editor (Liz Larsson in the CA Office) in good time.
-It goes to press before Christmas.
+- Consider whether any of your plans for the forthcoming season affect the Fixtures Calendar and, if so, tell the Operations Manager in the office in good time.
+It is prepared in November/December.